whosramoss/clean-dart-github/README.md

 These 2 requests will be called in `Datasources (External Layer)` receiving data in Json format, being processed in the `Repository (Infra Layer)` now with Model format and converted to Entity format.

 As we already have the data available in entities, to allocate them to be worked in `Usecases (Domain Layer)`, therefore, 3 usecases were created:
-1. `FindProfile` - get data from the first request flow
+1. `GetProfile` - get data from the first request flow
-2. `FindRepositories` - get data from the second request flow
+2. `GetRepositories` - get data from the second request flow
-3. `FindLaguages` - creates statistics with the programming languages used in repositories, by parameter it receives the repositories list fetched in usecase `FindRepositories`
+3. `GetLaguages` - creates statistics with the programming languages used in repositories, by parameter it receives the repositories list fetched in usecase `GetRepositories`

 These usecases are called in all projects in which they have their data handled differently and uniquely by each state manager